lbell/pretty-google-calendar/README.md

 Probably not.
 But it maybe could!

-Pretty Google Caledar is purposefully simple and easy, and set up with a few defaults to make things just work.
+Pretty Google Calendar is purposefully simple and easy, set up with a few defaults to make things just work.
 However, there may be a killer feature you want that others are clammering for.

-Since it is based on Full Calendar, theoretically, anything that is possible there, is possible here Contact me for requests for additional functionality, and let's see what we can create together!
+Since it is based on Full Calendar, theoretically, anything that is possible there is possible here.
+Contact me for requests for additional functionality, and let's see what we can create together!

 ## Changelog